Jack-O-Wood/jack-o-wood.github.io/projects.md

 <header class="major">
 <h3>Multi-Dimensional News Coverage Profiles</h3>
 </header>
-<p>Most media-bias tools collapse a news outlet into a single left–right score.
+<p>Most media-bias tools collapse a news outlet into a single left-right score.
 This project builds multi-dimensional coverage profiles instead, combining distinctive-vocabulary, sentiment, emotion, moral-foundations, sub-theme, and named-entity analysis to capture not just where an outlet leans but how it frames the news.
-It spans five outlets across five contested topics, paired with an interactive web app that lets readers explore any outlet–topic combination.</p>
+It spans five outlets across five contested topics, paired with an interactive web app that lets readers explore any outlet-topic combination.</p>
 <p><strong>Tools:</strong> Python, Scikit-learn, spaCy, NLTK, Plotly</p>
 <ul class="actions">
 <li><a href="news-coverage-profiles.html" class="button">More Details</a></li>